seventh720/Home-for-programmer/README.md

 # Home-for-programmer
-A shared code repository for me and my friends
+A shared code repository for me and friends
+Here stores codes from yyqx's